PixelMap

 At initialization, values are conveted to a 2D numpy array of floats.
 The values are immutable after initialization,

-attribute cannot be changed directly.
-Instead, use the replace(...)
+meaning that the values attribute cannot be changed directly.
+Instead, use the replace(...) method to create a

 copy with new values or label.